 Characteristics of Cannabis Ruderalis

 Cannabis Ruderalis weed plants produce very little THC.
 In fact, they’ve been found to possess a chemical profile similar to Hemp.
 However its autoflowering characteristics have allowed breeders to create many hybrids that retain their Indica or Sativa characteristics but are heartier, grow faster and flower automatically.
 This makes them great for cultivating outdoors.
 That’s because growers can net more than one harvest a season.
 Popular Ruderalis seeds include LowRyder, Easy Ryder, Fast Haze, White Express, Speed Ryder, Quick Fruit and Low Diesel.

 Cannabis Ruderalis Effects

-Because of its low THC content, straight Ruderalis weed makes really lousy smoke and delivers negligible effects.
-However, Ruderalis autoflower hybrids retain the effects of the Sativa or Indica strains they’re bred with.
+Because of its low THC content, straight Cannabis Ruderalis weed makes really lousy smoke.
+It also delivers really negligible effects.
+However, Cannabis Ruderalis autoflower hybrids retain the effects of the Sativa or Indica strains they’re bred with.
 This means breeders can get develop Ruderalis seeds with high THC/CBD content that benefit from all the advantages of autoflowering plants.